List of Microsoft Surface accessories: Other accessories

 There are many other accessories for the Microsoft Surface.

-Among these is the Microsoft Wireless Display Adapter for Miracast display mirroring.
 Microsoft launched a Surface HD Digital A/V Adapter which works with micro-HDMI to HDMI for the Surface and Surface 2, and a Surface VGA adapter which also works with Surface and Surface 2 going from the built-in micro-HDMI to VGA.

 For the Surface Pro series, a Display Port to HD A/V (HDMI) and a Display Port to VGA adapter was created.
 For the first generation Surface, a 32 watt power supply was included, which was upgraded with the Surface 2 to feature a larger indicator light to show the Surface was charging.
 The Surface Pro and Pro 2 feature a 48 watt power supply with a USB (power only) port on the charging brick.
 As with the Surface 2's power supply, the Pro 2's power supply features a larger indicator light.
 Microsoft redesigned the power supply for the Surface Pro 3 with a new "fin" connector and a 36 watt rating.

 The Surface 3 launched with another redesigned power supply using a micro-USB connector and having a 13 watt rating.

 Two Ethernet adapters have been released to work with the Surface Pro line including the Ethernet Adapter for USB 2.0 with a speed rating of 100 Mbit/s and a Surface Ethernet Adapter for USB 3.0 with a speed of 1 Gbit/s.

+For the Surface Pro 8 series and newer devices, a Surface Slim Pen Charging Cradle has been released for users to charge the slim pen without a Touch Keyboard attached.
+The charger uses USB-C at the base.
+The cradle charges a Slim Pen wirelessly with any USB-PD charging adapter that is capable of at least 5W.